17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Inside, you’ll find dozens of organs and pianos on display.

-Some organs are hooked up to electric power supplies, while others require a hand crank or foot pedals to be worked in order to produce any sound.
+Some organs are hooked up to electric power supplies, while others require a hand crank or foot pedals to be operated to produce any sound.
 Best of all, every instrument in the building is available for visitors to play.

 Getting the chance to play antique organs was an absolute blast, even if we could only remember how to play Hot Cross Buns and Chopsticks.